khadijaAssem/ros_best_practices/ros_package_template/README.md

 #### Building

-To build from source, clone the latest version from this repository into your workspace and compile the package using
+To build from source, clone the latest version from this repository into your workspace and compile the package using:
 ~~~
 	cd ~/ros2_ws/VAUV/Software/vortex_ws/src/mission_planning
 	source /opt/ros/eloquent/setup.bash